On 5th Street, TiltMN

 A Thousand Happy Lives

-Youth.
 His father lived a thousand lives before he died at the age of 53.
-He worked as a security guard for Gem Lake Casino by highway 29, spending his days watching screens linked to cameras placed high above people playing cards, pulling levers, drinking, laughing, and shouting below.
-Drawn to the most interesting and
+He worked as a security guard for Gem Lake Casino by Highway 29, spending his days watching screens linked to cameras placed high above the casino floor.
+He watched people playing cards, pulling levers, drinking, laughing, shouting below.
+Drawn to the

 Shopping Cart